Disruptions: Studies in Digital Journalism

 Analyzing Analytics: Disrupting Journalism One Click at a Time critically examines how journalists use web analytics in their work and the implications of that use.
-Now that it has become deeply embedded in newsrooms, the impact of web analytics on journalism is even more potent.
+Now that web analytics has become deeply embedded in newsrooms, its impact on journalism is even more potent.
 Documenting the...

 Opting out of Digital Media showcases the role of human agency and cultural identity in the development and use of digital technologies.
-Based on academic research, news and trade reports, popular culture and 105 in-depth interviews, this book explores the contemporary opting out trend.
-It focuses...
+Based on academic research, news and trade reports, popular culture and 105 in-depth interviews, this book explores the contemporary "opting out" trend.
+It...